sadlerjames/dashboard-template/README.md

 # Dashboard - Node and Vue
-This is a Node and Vue powered dashboard.
+This is a Node and Vue powered dashboard that consists of a Login and Signup form as well as a dashboard for the user to interact with.
+The purpose of this is just a template that can be used in other projects.

 To get this dashboard up and running locally:
 1. Clone the repository